Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Performance Evaluation: Choice of Frame Parameters and

 Lastly, we consider Steiner systems with different configurations of the frame length $M$ and number of repetitions $K$.
 In Table~\ref{tab:params} we provide the relevant parameters for the systems used in this work, namely the number of patterns $C$, maximum number of interferers per slot $D$, order of the smallest existing stopping sets as well as their number.
 The patterns themselves can be found in \cite{LJCR}.
-The objective is to determine the highest supported rate $R$ for a given traffic intensity $bN$ and fixed mean SNR $\theta$, that fulfills certain target reliability $\epsilon_{tar}$: \begin{maxi}|s|[2] {} { R } { } {} \addConstraint{ \sum_{u=0}^{N} f_{\text{bin}}(u,b,N) p_{\text{out}}(R,\theta,u)} {\leq \epsilon_{tar} } \end{maxi} Complementary to rate which is per UE, we define also the spectral efficiency of the system given by $bN \cdot R/M$.
+The objective is to determine the highest supported rate $R$ for a given traffic intensity $bN$ and fixed mean SNR $\theta$, that fulfills certain target reliability $\epsilon_{tar}$: \begin{maxi}|s|[2] {} { \mathrlap{R}\phantom{aaaaaaaaaaaaaaaaaaaaaaaaaa} } { } {} \addConstraint{ \sum_{u=0}^{N} f_{\text{bin}}(u,b,N) p_{\text{out}}(R,\theta,u)} {\leq \epsilon_{tar}{} } \end{maxi}

+In addition, we define the spectral efficiency of the system given by $bN \cdot R/M$.
 In the figures, the results are plotted as a function of the absolute mean traffic intensity $bN$.
-We note that since $N$ is different for each Steiner System, so is the activation probability $b$.
-Furthermore, in order to jointly compare Steiner Systems with different number of repetitions $K$, we decide to normalize their mean received SNRs.
+We note that since $N$ is different for each Steiner system, so is the activation probability $b$.
+Furthermore, in order to jointly compare Steiner systems with different number of repetitions $K$, we decide to normalize their mean received SNRs.
 The rationale is that, with $\theta$ being the same in each case, the systems with higher $K$ would use proportionally more energy and thus have an advantage.
 Consequently, we perform our evaluations by fixing $\theta K = 25$ dB.
-Lastly, as we are considering ultra-reliability we set $\epsilon_{tar}=10^{-5}$.
+Finally, we set the target for the outage probability to $\epsilon_{tar}=10^{-5}$.

 We focus on two cases a) the Full MRC model without SIC and b) the collision model with SIC.
-The results are obtained based on the derived approximations \eqref{eq:outp_capture_single} and \eqref{eq:outp:sic} respectively which are applied to \eqref{eq:opt2}.
-To improve the readability of the figures, we do not show the results for Random selection schemes in this section, noting that they are always strictly worse than the corresponding Steiner system (cf. earlier discussions and Fig.~\ref{fig:collision_single_steiner_v_random}-\ref{fig:capture}).
+The results are obtained based on the derived approximations \eqref{eq:outp_capture_single} and \eqref{eq:outp:sic}, respectively, which are applied to \eqref{eq:opt2}.
+To improve the readability of the figures, we do not show the results for Random selection schemes in this section, noting that they are always strictly worse than the corresponding Steiner system (see earlier discussions and Figs.~\ref{fig:collision_single_steiner_v_random}-\ref{fig:capture}).